Rep. Matt Gaets and Sen. JD Vance - June 13th, Hour 2

 We've got the Chinese trying to put a chain, and they know it works, and we know it works.

-We had an admiral on the news this morning talking about, you know, them blocking off our uh ability to get in and out of uh the China Sea to protect Japan.
+And we had an admiral on the news this morning talking about, you know, them blocking off our ability to get in and out of the China Sea and to protect Japan.

-I said there is a reason that China didn't never never paid a price for COVID or intellectual property theft or unfair trade practices or the spy balloon or hostile maneuvers against our fighter jets and international airspace or against our Navy and international waterways is a reason.
+I said, there is a reason that China never paid a price for COVID or intellectual property theft or unfair trade practices or the spy balloon or hostile maneuvers against our fighter jets and international airspace or against our Navy and international waterways.

 And I believe it's because the Biden family's compromised.

-The sheer amount of millions and millions of dollars made by the Biden family, uh, led by Hunter with no experience while he's addicted to drugs, I believe is compromised their ability to confront our top geopolitical foes.
+The sheer amount of millions and millions of dollars made by the Biden family, led by Hunter with no experience, while he's addicted to drugs, I believe has compromised their ability to confront our top geopolitical foes.

 Am I wrong?